 Use this sequence to check in with yourself, quiet fears and negative mental chatter, and ultimately move into a place of deep trust.

+We can mitigate some of the shifts in the body that occur during pregnancy, simply by standing well.
 This practice will wake up the muscles that we need to maintain good structural integrity and a healthy pelvic floor even as big changes are occurring within.

 A chair practice offers the pregnant body support and helps to create the space it so desperately needs.
 This sequence feels so good that you will want to continue with it—even after baby.